-Research Managers: Frances Bass and Dr Naomi Hammond
+Research Managers: Frances Bass and A/Prof Naomi Hammond

 Associate Professor Anthony Delaney is a clinician-researcher with current appointments as Professorial Fellow at The George Institute for Global Health, Associate Professor at Sydney Medical School, University of Sydney and adjunct Senior Research Fellow at the Australian and New Zealand Intensive Care Research Centre.
 Anthony was the deputy chair of the ARISE investigators that investigated goal directed therapy in sepsis and was published in the NEJM in 2014 and collaborated on the subsequent individual patient data meta-analysis, also published in the NEJM in 2017.
 In addition A/Prof Delaney has also published in JAMA multiple times and all high impact intensive care journals.
 Amongst many other projects, he is currently on the management committee of ARISE FLUIDS and is the lead investigator in Australia for the SAHaRA study looking at haemoglobin thresholds in subarachnoid haemorrhage.

 Professor Simon Finfer AO was also instrumental in establishing the ICU Research culture at RNSH and remains an active contributor to the research department.
 Professor Finfer led a number of practice changing Intensive Care Trials including the SAFE study, NICE-SUGAR, the CHEST study and the ADRENAL trial.
 He was a founding member and chair of ANZICS CTG.